7Spade/cursor-memory-bank/README.md

 ---

-A token-optimized, hierarchical task management system that integrates with Cursor custom modes for efficient development workflows.
+A **Memory + Graph** system that integrates MCP Memory Server, Graph Bank, and Context7 for zero-cognition AI agent workflows with hierarchical task management.

 ```mermaid
 graph TD